-I enjoy creating WordPress websites and custom designs for local and national startups, entrepreneurs, and non-profits.
+Creating WordPress websites and custom designs for local and national startups, entrepreneurs, and non-profits is extremely rewarding.
 My clients range from creatives and solopreneurs who are just starting out, to established brands looking to strategically refresh their visual identity and web presence.

 Throughout the process I researched and utilized dependable plugins for custom functionality and relied on my HTML, CSS, and Photoshop skill set to add further customizations and assist with asset creation and editing.

 Additionally, I used Elementor, a page builder plugin, which allowed me to add custom responsive design settings and custom elements to page layouts.
 The basic framework for the site came from the Genesis Framework and the Outreach Pro child theme.
 As a static site, it was also important to establish keywords and utilize SEO best practices to ensure that the target audience is reached via search engines.

 Important aspects of this project include a popup newsletter sign-up form, embedded PDF links, an event calendar, and CTA buttons strategically placed throughout the site.

 I am honored to have been given the opportunity to work on this project for the Mid-Kansas Jewish Federation.
 As a freelance web developer and designer, I enjoy using my skill set to empower non-profit organizations by creating a bold online web presence for them to help them reach their goals and build their communities.

 One of my favorite aspects of the project was helping create the photo collage on the homepage.
 I absolutely fell in love with their community outreach and love for one another.